Lake Michigan Credit Union celebrates 2016 Hutt Scholarship essay contest winners

 About Lake Michigan Credit Union

-Lake Michigan Credit Union is the largest credit union in Michigan.
-Employing a staff of over 1,200, LMCU’s assets exceed $6 billion, with a mortgage serviced portfolio of over $10 billion and over 430,000 members.
-LMCU has 53 convenient branch locations overall, including ten in southwest Florida.
+Lake Michigan Credit Union was recently named the best banking institution in Michigan by Money Magazine.
+Founded in 1933, LMCU is the largest credit union in Michigan, with over 431,000 members.
+Employing a staff of over 1,200, LMCU’s assets exceed $6.0 billion, with a mortgage serviced portfolio of over $10 billion.
+LMCU now has 53 convenient branch locations overall, including ten in southwest Florida.
 LMCU members have access to over 55,000 AllPoint ATMs worldwide.
 LMCU provides a full-range of financial services, from high interest-bearing checking accounts to personal loans, mortgages, investments and commercial banking.
-To find out more, visit LMCU.org.
+To find out more, please visit www.lmcu.org.

 Senior Marketing Copywriter